 My career pursuits then brought me to Rochester MN, where I met my husband Jeremy.
 We met through climbing.
 Our first unofficial date, was a climbing trip out to the Black Hills with a mutual friend.
 We spent three days in the Needles, then climbed Devils Tower on the last day.
 Quite a date!
 Five years later, to the day, Jeremy and I got married in the Black Hills, with a simple outdoor wedding.

-We wanted to build a facility and community that takes the exhilaration and joy that is climbing and merge it with the importance and science of fitness!
+My husband and I wanted to build a facility and community that takes the exhilaration and joy that is climbing and merge it with the importance and science of fitness!
 We hope that you come out and join us in a climb or yoga class today!

 |Meet Bob, he’s our Manager and Head Route Setter at Roca!
 We sat down with Bob and asked him to share a little bit about his past and his experience in rock climbing.